 Limited Oral and Creative Presentations

-Oral and creative presentations are very limited for 2018, so most undergraduate and PharmD presenters will give poster presentations.
+Oral and creative presentations are very limited, so most undergraduate presenters will give poster presentations.

 PowerPoint and other media: Most students prepare a PowerPoint or PDF presentation slide deck, but this is not required.
 If you do, use standard or embedded fonts, pictures, etc., and bring your PowerPoint or PDF presentation file on a USB drive for loading on the presentation computer.
 (Presentations created in alternative programs may not be supported.)